 Inherited traits play a major part in how we look; complexion, eye color, the shape of the face, and so many other traits are influenced by genes passed down from our parents.
-Our appearance isn’t the only thing that can be hereditary—varicose veins can be too.
+Our appearance isn’t the only thing that can be hereditary—varicose veins and vein health can be too.
 If one of your family members has developed varicose veins in their lifetime, it’s possible that you may end up visiting one of the vein specialists in Orlando later in life.
 Don’t worry—venous insufficiency is a common problem that affects up to 40 million people in America, and easy, noninvasive treatment options are available to help those with varicose veins feel confident about their legs again.

 Genetics can be a huge indicator for whether someone will develop varicose veins.
 Due to both structural and metabolic similarities, up to 80% of cases can be attributed to genetics.
 Environmental factors can also play a huge role in developing varicose veins.
 Add the two together, and it may seem like inheritance is an inevitability.
 This doesn’t necessarily have to be the reality.
 We cannot control our genetics, but we can have some control over our environment.

 Varicose veins are caused by poor vein health.
 Our vein valves work harder in our lower legs to push blood upward against the flow of gravity.
 If these valves are weakened or damaged, blood can pool in the vein, causing a varicose vein to form.
 In some cases, the daily wear and tear that life puts on our bodies can cause these valves to break down.
 In other cases, genetics can be the deciding factor.

 We all inherit traits from our parents — some good, some bad.
 It’s possible for certain individuals to have fewer valves than normal in their veins or have valves that don’t function as well as they should.
 Other individuals may have abnormalities in their vein wall that can leave the valves more likely to be damaged.
 These traits are likely to be passed down to children, leaving them more at risk of developing varicose veins later in life.